vileider/year2_fixed/reflections/cost_of_activities.md

 Relating to an other successful project - the goal was to create a simple chat on one framework.
 However, after two weeks, we made so much progress that we decided to use three more frameworks and create a mobile version.
 We achieved it but last piece of code was written 5 min before presenting to the client.
 It is difficult to estimate project phased contingency without basic data.
 While I can rely on my experience, when working with a new team, I think I should be realistic and set small goals.
 Furthermore I should use designated evaluation tool.

 Through my experiences and by constant using of tools such as burn-down charts, I have learned the importance of estimating phased contingency and allocating and managing resources appropriately.
-Once I will get familiar with existing tools on Jira I will discuss further imporvement with my mentor, team and teachers.
+Once I will get familiar with existing tools on Jira I will discuss further improvement with my mentor, team and teachers.

 Todorow, B. (2023) burdownchart.
 Available at: https://bitbucket.org/vileider/year2_fixed/src/master/images/burndownchart.png.